Memory Lane: How to Overcome Your Past and Move Forward

 This doesn’t just involve something we’ve done, it also involves “things that have happened to us.”

-- Sometimes, it is our fault they happened
+Sometimes, bad things happen.
+Sometimes, it is our fault they happened and sometimes it is not our fault they happened.

-People make mistakes – every single person has made them (some worse than others).
+Every single person has made mistakes (some worse than others).

 You know, deep in your heart, when someone hurts you it wasn’t your fault.
-The reason this is such a hard thing to acknowledge is because we feel like we should be in control.
+The reason this is such a hard thing to acknowledge is that we feel like we should be in control.
 If someone hurts us, we have a deep-rooted feeling like “we let them hurt us.”
 No, you “let them keep hurting you” by not letting it go – that’s the only responsibility you have in this situation.
+Letting it go is the only power you truly have.

-You are never at fault for someone else’s actions, you are only at fault for how you respond to those actions (we repeat)
+You are never at fault for someone else’s actions, you are only at fault for how you respond to those actions.
+If you memory lane has bad feelings and emotions on it, then it is time for you to move forward and overcome your past.

 We deserve it